Elation Freedom Iconic Collection

 The Elation Freedom Iconic Collection is a bespoke sports car manufactured by California-based automobile manufacturer Elation Motors.
 Unveiled to the public in mid-November 2020, it is the second car built by the brand.

 Specifications

 The Freedom Iconic Collection is powered by a 5.2-liter naturally aspirated V10 with a similar powertrain setup as a Lamborghini Huracan or Audi R8, with a power output of greater than 750 hp.
-The car is claimed to go from 0-60 mph in just 2.5 seconds, with a top speed of an electronically limited 240 mph.
+The car is claimed to go from 0-60 mph in 2.5 seconds, with an electronically limited top speed of 240 mph.
 The car will feature a 7-speed dual-clutch automatic transmission.

 Design

 The Freedom Iconic Collection, like its electric-powered twin, was designed with the intent to be a luxury hypercar.
 The hardware for the Freedom will sit in a lightweight carbon-fiber monocoque structure, also featuring an F1-style pushrod suspension, with the overall low profile allowing for a low drag coefficient of 0.28 Cd.